 Methods

-Twenty-five fresh frozen cadaveric human tibiae were used in this study.
-The standard clinical distal section was scanned by HR-pQCT (XCT II, Scanco Medical, Switzerland).
-Then, sections were cut out as close as possible to the HR-pQCT stacks, lapped, and scanned in a μCT with a 24.5 μm voxel size.
+Twenty-five fresh frozen anatomic specimens of human tibiae were used in this study.
+A 3 cm (3 stacks) distal section was scanned by HR-pQCT (XCT II, Scanco Medical, Switzerland).
+Then, sections were cut out as close as possible to the HR-pQCT triple stacks, lapped, and scanned in a μCT with a 24.5 μm voxel size.
 The sections were tested in compression up to failure and scanned again in μCT.
-The scans were then downscaled to 72.5 μm voxel size, similar to HR-pQCT resolution. hFE was performed in order to reproduce the compressive experiment as closely as possible.
+The scans were then downscaled to 72.5 μm voxel size, similar to HR-pQCT resolution. hFE analysis was performed in order to reproduce the plastic deformation field resulting from the compressive experiment as closely as possible.
 On the other hand, registration between post- and pre-experiment scans was performed in two steps: 1) rigid registration, and 2) b-spline registration.
+Quantitative 3D registration assessment was performed using the Dice coefficient.
 The deformation gradient (F) was extracted in both hFE and registration.
 Then, volumetric deformation (detF) and the norm of isovolumic deformation (||F||) were obtained using the unimodular decomposition of F (equ.
 1).
-Finally, a qualitative assessment was performed by looking at the mid-slice of rigid and b-spline registration, F resulting from the registration and the hFE simulation.
-Quantitative 3D registration assessment was performed using the Dice coefficient.
+Finally, a qualitative assessment was performed by looking at the mid-slice of rigid and b-spline registration, and F resulting from both the registration and the hFE simulation.

 F = det(F)-1/3 F (1)